-Reaching The Unreached – The Bodos People:
+Church Planting & Reaching The Unreached - India:

-On Aug 2022, Crossroads, India held a 2-day follow-up training workshop for 32 of the 59 indigenous missionaries trained in last year's Crossroads Church Planting Conference.
+Crossroads, India held a 2-day follow-up training workshop for 32 of the 59 indigenous missionaries trained in last year's Crossroads Church Planting Conference.
 Many of these indigenous missionaries work in extremely difficult areas where their lives are threatened daily for sharing the gospel.

 Adding to these missionaries' difficulties are the anti-conversion laws now in place within parts of India.
-These anti-conversion laws impose fines upwards of 50,000 rupees for both those who share the gospel and those who convert and become Christians.
-The effort of course, is to halt the advancement of the gospel and intimidate, if not punish, those courageous enough to share the gospel of salvation among people hostile to its message.
+These anti-conversion laws impose fines upwards of 50,000 rupees on both those who share the gospel and those who convert to Christianity and possible jail time.
+The effort, of course is to halt the advancement of the gospel and intimidate, if not punish, those courageous enough to share the gospel of salvation among people hostile to its message.

 To better equip and aid these indigenous missionaries, Crossroads provides each missionary we train with a few much-needed practical “tools” - a leather messenger bag, bibles, discipleship materials, and a high- powered flashlight needed to help traverse the jungles from village to village at night.
 Our goal is not only to train but to resource, through equipping and supporting, indigenous missionaries for effective ministry engagements.

 - For these indigenous missionaries working among the Bodos people group:

 - For courage and grit in the face of persecution.

 - For clarity in presentation and protection as these missionaries boldly share the gospel.

 - Crossroads, India is planning four Church Planting Conference Trainings in 2023.
 Our goal is to train 200 additional indigenous missionaries/church planters targeting 3 regions of India - Assam, Manipur, and Doyang.
 Each region is a hotbed of ultra-extreme Hinduism with very strong opposition to the gospel.